 How many foreign nationals become U.S. citizens through military naturalization?

-- Read the USCIS fact sheet Naturalization through Military Service.
+- Read the USCIS fact sheet Naturalization through Military Service and Military Naturalization Statistics.

 Of those who naturalized in 2017, 17 percent were born in Mexico (119,000), roughly 7 percent in India (51,002), and 5 percent each in China (38,000) and the Philippines (37,000).
 Immigrants from these four countries, together with those from the Dominican Republic (30,000), Cuba (26,000), Vietnam (19,000), El Salvador (17,000), Colombia (16,000), and Jamaica (15,000), comprised the top ten countries of birth for newly naturalized citizens in 2017.
 These ten countries accounted for 52 percent of the 707,000 new U.S. citizens that fiscal year.